 Each year the State of Minnesota delegates 10 million dollars to counties to assist with Aquatic Invasive Species prevention.
 The funds that are received by each county are dependent on the watercraft launches and parking spaces that are available to the public.
 If counties elect to utilize AIS funds, they are required to develop an Aquatic Invasive Species Prevention Plan to describe how the funds will be used.
 Some examples of what AIS funds can used for include the following: watercraft inspections, education and outreach events, educational materials, promotional items, studies and research, mechanical treatments, herbicide treatments, advertisements, rapid response, etc.

-The Le Sueur County Board has recently approved the 2019 Aquatic Invasive Species (AIS) Prevention Plan!
+The Le Sueur County Board approved the Aquatic Invasive Species (AIS) Prevention Plan on December 3, 2019.
 The plan helps the County as well as other stakeholders direct their efforts towards activities that will help limit and prevent the spread of AIS.